microsoft/CsWinRT/docs/authoring.md

 ```

 ### For native app (C++) consumption

+If you choose to consume your component through a project reference, then some modifications to the native app's `.vcxproj` file are needed.
+Because dotnet will assume a `TargetFramework` for your app that conflicts with `net5`, we need to specify the `TargetFramwork`, `TargetFrameworkVersion` and `TargetRuntime`.
+Examples of this are seen in the code snippet below.

+You can then use the Visual Studio UI to add a reference to the C#/WinRT component's `csproj` file, and you also need to add a reference to the WinMD file produced
+for your component.
+The WinMD can be found in the output (`bin`) directory and the `Generated Files` directory.

-Install your authored component's package -- this will come with a targets file that automatically adds a reference to the component's WinMD and copies the dlls necessary for native support.
+If instead you choose a package reference, installing your authored component's package is all that is needed.
+C#/WinRT adds a targets file to your component that automatically adds a reference to the component's WinMD and copies the DLLs necessary for native support.

 You'll need to use [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) to consume your API.
 So make sure you have C++/WinRT installed, and have added `#include <winrt/MyAuthoredComponent.h>` to the file `pch.h` of the native app.